utkarshpratap2002/learnedinDITISS/ndc-docs/day3/day3.md

 # Nagios LAB

-1. **Step 1** - First you need to configure the hostname.
+1. **Configure the hostname**.
 Take a fresh machine and configure hostname.
+Use the commad `hostname <hostname>` to configure the hostname.

-2. Configure a **static IP address** on the server and try pinging to the another machine or sunbeam.shuharilabs.com
+2. Configure a **static IP address** on the server and try pinging to the another machine or sunbeam.shuharilabs.com.

-3. Check for the **updates** and try to try installing them.
+3. **Check for the updates**.
+Run the Command `sudo apt-get update && apt-get install`.

-4. Then **check whoami command** and try to get the
+4. Then **check whoami command**.

 5. **Configure Time Zone**.
 Run the following command to `sudo dpkg-reconfigure tzdata`, this is how you configure the time zone of the machine.